A couple of cards and some flowers on a table.

 • plus-one confirmation

-On WhiteClover.io, these fields appear as customizable questions.
+On WhiteClover, these fields appear as customisable questions.
 Every answer maps directly onto your guest list, reducing errors and eliminating repeated follow-up messages.

 Tracking RSVPs and Following Up With Non-Responders